 Typically, the annual conference is a four-day event that includes panels of law review editors, faculty advisors, and academic authors.
 Conference attendees also have the opportunity to hear from the foremost members from the legal community, meet with publishing and other service vendors, and socialize with a diverse group of law review editors from across the United States, Canada, and Puerto Rico.

-Upcoming Conferences:2015 Conference - Hosted by University of Louisville Law Review
+Upcoming Conferences:2017 Conference - Hosted by Florida Coastal School of Law

 2016 Conference - Hosted by Syracuse Law Review